HISTORY OF EMMANUEL

 Many today have little experience of church.
 Many today feel the strain of trying to live life without knowing God in a deep meaningful way.
 Our times are similar to the 18th century.
-Then, as today, ministers such as Charles Wesley and George Whitefield laboured outside the structures of the Church of England.
+Then, as today, ministers such as John Wesley and George Whitefield laboured outside the structures of the Church of England.
 They preached about Jesus in ways that led thousands to turn to God.

 A wealthy and strategic woman, Selina the Countess of Huntington, financed building churches.
 She longed to uphold and promote all that was good in Anglicanism, including the 39 Articles, liturgy and episcopacy.
-The Free Church of England continues to stand for that today.

 Selina was concerned for Tunbridge Wells.
 She wrote, ‘I have waited on the Lord and I did not visit Tunbridge Wells till I was confidently assured that he had called me there.
 The fields are white for harvest.
 May the precious name of him who died be made very dear to many in this place.’